DANCING IN THE CABBAGE PATCH Community – What is Community?

 0056a P. Roettinger Album.”On the mountain top.
 Uncle Wm.
 Creech and “Old Mr. Man [Philip Roettinger]” [Two older men: William Creech and Philip Roettinger sitting, Creech on left holding a cane, hat on the rock at left, Roettinger at right holding a walking stick.]

-Royce, the ideologue, was interested in the imagined community.
-Uncle William was interested in living it.
-Royce was words on a page while Uncle William was sorghum in a boiling vat and a walk through the cool forest of his trees.
-Throughout its history, Pine Mountain’s relationship to the concept of community has often vacillated between the imagined and the living.
+Royce, the ideologue and romantic, was deeply interested in the imagined community.
+Unlike Royce, Uncle William was interested in living it.
+Royce was words on a page while Uncle William. . was sorghum in a boiling vat and a walk through the cool forest of his trees.
+These imagined communities have strongly followed the institution throughout its history, Pine Mountain’s relationship with the idea of imagined community and other deeply held ideologies and ideas regarding man’s place in his environment and in the world, shine outward in the literature of the School.
+While the concept of community has often vacillated between the imagined and the living it has held fast to a mission that strays very little from its founders. .

-As the School moved into the later years of other administrations, the imagined community shifted.
+As the School moved into the later years of other administrations, the imagined community shifted in small steps.
 There was also a gender shift in administration.
-The most dramatic shift came during the years leading up to World II (1931 – 1941), particularly under the long administration of Glyn Morris.
-These years are often referred to as the “Boarding School Years.”
-During this time there were common threads of sentiment for living the imagined community, but there was a stronger shift toward the reality of living within a larger community.
-This expanded view can be found in the School literature and in the books read and recommended by staff and administration — yet, even there there is a common thread.
+The most dramatic shift came during the years leading up to World II (1931 – 1941), when Kentucky supplied one of the largest numbers in the country of volunteer soldiers.
+Under the long administration of Glyn Morris, these years are often referred to as the “Boarding School Years.”
+During this time there were common threads of sentiment for living the imagined community, but there was a stronger shift toward the reality of living within a larger world.
+This expanded view can be found in the School literature and in the books read and recommended by staff and administration — and in the letters and writing of students, where there is a grasp of the world community that astounds.
+Yet, even in that expanded horizon, the sense of a “common community” ties the remote school to the world view with a common thread of empathy.

-One author that stood out in the library of books belonging to Helen Bray de Long, sister of Ethel de Long Zande, co-founder of the School is that of Hugh Black, (March 26, 1868 – April 6, 1953), a Scottish-American theologian and writer.
-Black, who emigrated to the United States in 1906 where he had accepted a position on the faculty of Union Theological Seminary in New York, as Chair of “Practical Theology.”
+In the donated library of books belonging to Helen Bray de Long, sister of Ethel de Long Zande, Director, one author that stands out is that of Hugh Black, (March 26, 1868 – April 6, 1953), a Scottish-American theologian and writer.
+Black, emigrated to the United States in 1906 where he had accepted a position on the faculty of Union Theological Seminary in New York, as Chair of “Practical Theology.”
 He maintained this position until 1938 when he retired.
 Including his work at Union Theological Seminary, he accepted a position in 1908 as the pastor of the First Congregationalist Church in Montclair, New Jersey, the hometown of the de Long family.
-While at Union Theological Seminary in New York, Black worked alongside such luminaries as Reinhold Niehbuhr and with students, including Glyn Morris, who came as the new Director of Pine Mountain Settlement School in 1931 directly out of Union Theological School.
+While at Union Theological Seminary in New York, Black worked alongside such luminaries as Reinhold Niehbuhr and with students, including Glyn Morris, who, at the age of 23, came as the new Director of Pine Mountain Settlement School in 1931, directly out of Union Theological School.

 There are numerous reflections of Black, Niehbur, and other Union theological luminaries sprinkled throughout the writings of the founders of Pine Mountain, Katherine Pettit, and Ethel de Long Zande, and in the writing and thought of Glyn Morris during his ten-year direction of the School at Pine Mountain.
 There are passages in the writing of de Long and Morris that ring as familiar as the themes in the philosophy of Royce, of Black and other “communitarians.”